emarins/ocp/README.md

 bootstrap_defaultgw=192.168.0.1

 #IP address where HAPROXY service is installed.
-In our case it is installed in the infrastructure server
+In our case it is installed in the bastion server

 load_balancer=192.168.0.33